repobee/repobee/docs/gitlab.rst

 RepoBee and GitLab
 ******************
-As of v1.5.0, RepoBee has alpha support for GitLab.
-Both https://gitlab.com and self-hosted GitLab are supported, but currently, some commands (including all peer review commands) do not work.
-GitLab is planned to be fully supported by in late 2019.
-See :ref:`gitlab_roadmap` for details.
+As of v2.3.0, RepoBee fully supports GitLab for all commands, both on https://gitlab.com and on self-hosted GitLab instances.
+The functionality is new, so please report any bugs you find on the
+`issue tracker <https://github.com/repobee/repobee/issues/new>`.
+All of RepoBee's system tests run against a GitLab instances, so I have every intention of continuing to improve the GitLab experience.

 .. note::